Can a Joint Owner of a Property Force a Sale?

 Can I sell my half of a jointly owned property?

-If there is not bound with any agreement or restriction, then you can sell half of the joint property.
+If there is no bond with any agreement or restriction, then you can sell half of the joint property.
 (It must be favorable for sale).

 Final Words